-In April 2021, CCO Holdings and CCO Holdings Capital Corp. jointly issued \$1.0 billion of 4.500% senior unsecured notes due 2033 at par.
-The net proceeds will be used for general corporate purposes, including to fund potential buybacks of Charter Class A common stock and Charter Holdings common units, to repay certain indebtedness and to pay related fees and expenses.
+In April 2021, CCO Holdings and CCO Holdings Capital Corp. jointly issued \$1.0 billion of 4.500% senior unsecured notes due June 2033 at par, and in June 2021, an additional \$750 million of the same series of notes was issued at a price of 99.250% of the aggregate principal amount.
+The net proceeds were used for general corporate purposes, including to fund potential buybacks of Charter Class A common stock and Charter Holdings common units, to repay certain indebtedness and to pay related fees and expenses.